quickcharge3/hl3repo/_TODO.md

 - adding a new stock option ([[$APERTURE]])

 - Test a voting system for the Advisor Council
+	- add an advisor council quick event
-	- assign players as advisors, change their leaderboard icon and have a secret vote
+	- assign 10 random top 50 players as advisors, change their leaderboard icon and have a secret vote on the next quick event between 3 options
-	- the vote is announced to all players
+	- the vote is announced to all players and the chosen quick event happens
+	- if there is a tie, a random one of the tied events is chosen

 - [[Portal Storm]] Timer
 	- we can start teasing the portal storm once [[$APERTURE]] fund is in the game